Skip to main content

 Once your experiment has launched, from your experimenter page you will now have a "Live Monitoring Dashboard" link in the gray sidebar (on the left of the page).

-When to check here:
+When to check Live Monitoring:

 1. 15 mins to 2 hours after launch, check that your experiment is enrolling users.
 If you have no users or gaining users much slower or quicker than you'd expect based on your expected number of clients - share the link and your concern in #ask-experimenter.